Homework 7 - Parsing

 This grammar does not have any left-recursion or left-ambiguity (the only

-, where you can easily handle the two ID
+exception is in <term>, where you can easily handle the two ID cases with

 careful pattern-matching).
 We recommend writing a recursive-descent parser like